Teaching: Piano, Guitar, Bass

 Rick, founder of Classic Rock School of Music, has been teaching multiple instruments and performing for over 35 years.
 His styles range from classical to jazz, from rock to gospel.
 He has also been a worship leader at several churches in the Orlando-area.

 Rick attended the University of Massachusetts for music and video production and later received his degree in biblical studies.
 He was born and raised in New England, and he moved to Florida in 2004 with his family.
 Rick currently resides in Orlando with his wife, Kathy, and his two sons, Ben and Josh.
-His faith and playing music with his family are his biggest joys in life.

 David has been playing piano since age six and has been teaching technique and theory since he was 16 years old.
 He was privately taught and mentored up until college.
 Throughout his training, he performed in the Spotsylvania Lions’ Club Bland Competition for six consecutive years.
 During his teenage years, he started to play keyboard for his church worship band and performed in two orchestras as the keyboard player.
 In college, he continued to teach himself theory and composition.
 He obtained his Bachelor’s Degree in Game Art Design from Full Sail University in 2011 and began his journey at Classic Rock shortly thereafter.

 He has since expanded his repertoire and performed at the Avalon Perks Café and the Citrus Bowl.
 Having gained an interest in composition, he has created over 230 original digital songs.
 He currently plays keyboard for his local church and creates background music for promo videos.
 Other hobbies include gaming and martial arts.